RyuuXS/Reforestation/README.md

-## What's orange and sounds like a parrot?
-A Carrot.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.